(Text and URLs blurred to protect the innocent).Tags for This Post: friday fun, Manage, Fun, Agency, Friday, Sponsored Placement (PPC), Copy

 2. Adjust your title-tags, don’t just set and forget.
 Web pages were designed to be living, evolving documents.
 Re-evaluate them constantly for opportunities.
 Google and Bing like sites that change regularly anyway.

 3. If you’re in an industry with a high-amount of image search volume (cars, celebrities, yachts, jets, flowers, desks, tattoos… the list is huge) get your images tagged and into Google Image Search.
 The new interface shows your content behind the images, so if you can provide a compelling reason for people to close the lightbox, they will.

-*American taxpayers owned over 60% of GM (Pontiac’s parent company) until this week.Tags for This Post: pontiac g6, fact search, google trends, gulfstream, search volume, background search
+*American taxpayers owned over 60% of GM (Pontiac’s parent company) until this week.Tags for This Post: google, pontiac g6, order of magnitude, gulfstream, background search

 I’ve been carrying around this post for quite a while, waiting to have time to give it the attention it fully deserves.
 The catalyst for writing it now was an article on the New York Times about how Google wants to become your “answer engine.”

 (I can’t seem to find the article that I read now, but it probably doesn’t matter since it’s been a few days and it’s probably behind the paywall now anyway.)